Banani-Rath/azure-devops-server-docs-pr/docs/server/upgrade/pre-upgrade.md

 - Creating, deleting and renaming branches.
 - Destroy operations which impact large numbers of items.
-- Deleting team projects that use TFVC.
+- Deleting projects that use TFVC.

 If you do need to perform these operations, you can expect them to take at least twice as long to complete with the TfsPreUpgrade triggers in place.